duncanmalashock/elm-music-theory/CONTRIBUTING.md

 ## Share your use cases

-I'm interested in hearing about any projects you're working on that you're considering using `music-theory` for, so that I can support the features you'd need if they seem relevant to the scope of this library.
+I'm interested in hearing about any projects you're working on that you're considering using `elm-music-theory` for, so that I can support the features you'd need if they seem relevant to the scope of this library.
 If you have a project you're working on, reach out to me at `@duncan` on the [Elm Slack](https://elmlang.herokuapp.com/) and tell me about it.

 ## Report issues